JoeUgly/Ringfingers_Roster/README.md

 ![](https://github.com/JoeUgly/Dark_Souls_3_Roll_Call/blob/main/assets/nameplate.png)

+This program assumes the entire nameplate animation (the nameplate message fading in and out multiple times) is present in the video.\
+If any part of the nameplate animation is missing from the video, then this program might not capture that player's name.

 Doesn't work on arena fights.

-This program assumes the entire nameplate animation (the nameplate message fading in and out multiple times) is present in the video.
-If any part of the nameplate animation is missing from the video, then this program might not capture that player's name.

 <br/><br/>